 How to Prevent Emulsion Paint Drying Patchy – Step-by-Step Instructions

-So, you’ve gathered the tools and materials, and you’re ready to go.
-Before you start, though, remember to wear overalls or old clothes because using emulsion is dirty work.
+So, you’ve gathered the tools and materials and are ready to go.
+Before you start, remember to wear overalls or old clothes because using emulsion is dirty work.

-Pro Tip: If you want to avoid a nasty mess, check out our guide to Painting a Room Without Making a Mess.
+Pro Tip: To avoid a nasty mess, check out our guide to Painting a Room Without Making a Mess.

 Step 1: Clear the Room and Cover Immovable Furniture